Stereotypes of Jews: Jewface

-"Jewface" was a vaudeville act that became popular among Eastern European Jews who immigrated to the United States in the 1880s.
+"Jewface" was a vaudeville act that became popular among Ashkenazi Jews who immigrated to the United States in the 1880s.
 The name plays off the term "blackface", and the act featured performers enacting Jewish stereotypes, wearing large putty noses, long beards, and tattered clothing, and speaking with thick Yiddish accent.
 Early portrayals were done by non-Jews, but Jews soon began to produce their own "Jewface" acts.
 By the early 20th century, almost all the "Jewface" actors, managers, agents, and audience members were Jewish.
 "Jewface" featured Jewish dialect music, written by Tin Pan Alley songwriters.
 These vaudeville acts were controversial at the time.
 In 1909 a prominent Reform rabbi said that comedy like this was "the cause of greater prejudice against the Jews as a class than all other causes combined," and that same year the Central Conference of American Rabbis denounced this type of comedy.

-On May 16th, 2014, Rapper Macklemore gave a performance at Experience Music Project where he dressed as an antisemitic caricature.
+On May 16, 2014, Rapper Macklemore gave a performance at Experience Music Project where he dressed as an antisemitic caricature.

 The exhibit Jewface: "Yiddish" Dialect Songs of Tin Pan Alley at the YIVO Institute for Jewish Research (November 2015 to June 2016, curated by Eddy Portnoy) was focused on the sheet music of this type of comedy and used Jody Rosen's sheet music collection.